Ladme/gorder/README.md

 - Simple atom selection using a VMD-like selection language, supporting regular expressions and groups from NDX files.
 - Automatic identification of bonds and topology-based classification of molecule types.
 - Output in YAML, XVG, CSV, and custom "table" format.
-- Assignment of lipids to membrane leaflets using three different methods, and calculation of lipid order parameters for individual leaflets.
+- Scrambling-safe assignment of lipids to membrane leaflets using three different methods, and calculation of lipid order parameters for individual leaflets.
 - Calculation of order parameter maps.
 - Completely force-field agnostic.
+- Robust: use any XTC trajectory even with molecules broken at periodic boundaries.
 - Fast, multi-threaded analysis.

 ## Planned